Dividend Rate

 Dividend rates can vary greatly across companies and industries.
 For example, mature companies in an industry, such as basic materials, would most likely provide investors with higher dividend rates as opposed to fast-growing technology companies.

-It is the case because of limited options for mature companies to invest cash into further expansion or capital projects; hence, they choose to give back some of the cash to its shareholders.
+It is the case because of limited options for mature companies to invest cash into further expansion or capital projects; hence, they choose to give back some of the cash to their shareholders.
 However, a high-growth company would want to use all available cash to fuel its strong growth and would likely not provide its shareholders with a dividend.

 Signaling Effect of Dividend Rates